MicrosoftDocs/well-architected/well-architected/resiliency/app-design.md

 - Must protect
 - Nice to protect
-- Ephemeral, can be rebuilt or lost, instead of protected by the same policy
+- Ephemeral, can be rebuilt or lost instead of protected by the same policy

 ## Considerations to improve reliability